-The countdown is on until WORD Day 2019 – the first international awareness day for children and young people living with rheumatic diseases, taking place on Monday 18 March 2019.
+The countdown is on until WORD Day 2020 – the second international awareness day for children and young people living with rheumatic diseases, taking place on Wednesday 18 March 2020.
 Now is the time to get involved!

-WOrld young Rheumatic Diseases Day (WORD Day) will be an annual international awareness day that will take place on the 18th March from 2019 onwards.
+WOrld young Rheumatic Diseases Day (WORD Day) is an annual international awareness day that takes place on the 18th March each year.

 The aim of WORD Day